chmllr/wikizen/README.md

 ### Wiki and Wiki Pages

 A __Wiki__ is one single JSON object, containing all the settings and __Wiki Pages__.
-In terms of abstract types, we can describe Wikie and Wiki Pages as follows.
+In terms of abstract types, we can describe Wiki and Wiki Pages as follows.

     Wiki = { name: String, root: WikiPage}